 6. No Brick and Mortar

 A scammer might not have an actual company or truck, Bisney said.
-When looking online, make sure the company has a street address and phone number clearly listed on its website.
+When looking online, make sure the company has a physical address (not a P.O. box) and phone number clearly listed on its website.
 If the only way to contact the company is by filling out an online form, stay away, he recommended.

 7. Large Deposit

-A mover may ask for a small amount of money in advance, such as $50, to reserve a particular date for your move.
+A reputable moving company may ask for a small amount of money in advance, such as $50, to reserve a particular date for your move.

-However, requesting a large deposit upfront is a red flag, Bisney said.
+However, watch out for moving companies that request a large deposit upfront.
+That’s a big red flag, Bisney said.
 Reputable companies ask for payment when the service is completed, such as when your goods are delivered.

 If you’re asked beforehand for a large amount, like $500, “just say ‘no,’” Bisney said.
 Then go with a different mover.